Smartwatches? Not at this time, say wary Swiss

 Swatch Group Chief Executive Nick Hayek said last week that the company, the world's biggest watchmaker, had been approached by several major technology companies for a partnership in smartwatches.

-But Hayek was not keen on entering any new venture, after past deals with Microsoft Corp (MSFT.O) and Tiffany & Co (TIF.N) ended in litigation.
+But Hayek was not keen on entering any new venture, after past deals with Microsoft Corp and Tiffany & Co ended in litigation.

 Analysts, however, see huge potential in wearable electronics, with Credit Suisse for example estimating the market could reach $50 billion by 2017.

-Swatch Group's Swatch and Tissot brands could be best placed for a partnership in the area, since their ranges are in a similar mass-market price band to the target market for smartwatches, said Jean-Claude Biver, head of the watch unit of luxury goods group LVMH (LVMH.PA).
+Swatch Group's Swatch and Tissot brands could be best placed for a partnership in the area, since their ranges are in a similar mass-market price band to the target market for smartwatches, said Jean-Claude Biver, head of the watch unit of luxury goods group LVMH.

 "I'd love to be in the right spot to do smartwatches, but I don't have access to the technology," Biver said in an interview.
 "Also, a watch costing thousands of francs, like a Hublot, cannot afford to become obsolete after a year."